Hong Kong campus holdouts desperately seek escape routes

 “I feel I’m in trouble,” said a 22-year-old who gave his name as Marcus, sitting with two friends in the canteen at a table piled with dirty dishes and plastic cups.

 “We keep trying to think how to escape, but every time we pick a spot we see many police nearby,” Marcus said.
+“But if we give up, we’re finished.”

 In the campus central square, a giant “SOS” call for help was spelled out in pink, blue and yellow bath towels.

+“I know the young people see there are many unrighteous things in society, they want to do something to change it,” said the woman, who gave her name as Chan, 50.
+“But as parents, we only have one wish.
+We only want all of them to come home safely.”

-The university is the last of five that protesters occupied to use as bases from which to disrupt the city, blocking the Cross-Harbour Tunnel outside and other main roads.
+The university is the last of five that protesters have occupied to use as bases from which to disrupt the city, blocking the Cross-Harbour Tunnel outside and other main roads.

 In what many will see as an illustration of Beijing’s tightening grip, China’s legislature questioned the legality of a Monday Hong Kong court ruling that a ban on face masks worn by protesters was unlawful.